 Go that extra mile for your wedding guests and leave them wowed by your hospitality.
-Whether you have out of towners or local guests, there are certain things you can do to show you’ve considered them when making arrangements.
-Enhance the guest experience by offering some of these extra “nice to haves.”
+Whether you have out of towners or local guests at your upcoming wedding, there are certain things you can do to show you’ve considered them when making arrangements.
+Enhance the wedding guest experience by offering some of these extra “nice to haves.”
 Think about it, if you were a wedding guest, wouldn’t you appreciate these things?

 This is especially important if you plan to have a lot of out of town guests.
-Sure, there are tons of hotels your wedding guests could book themselves online but show them you’ve thought of them while planning by choosing two to three specific hotels.
+Sure, there are tons of hotels your wedding guests could book themselves online, but show them you’ve thought of them while planning by choosing two to three specific hotels and reserving a room block.
 The perk to a room block is you will usually get a lower rate than what is available online.
 We recommend two to three options at different price points and different chains to offer your guests an option.
 Aunt Sally may be a Marriott gal while Uncle Bob is a Hyatt guy.
+Best of all, a room block allows distant family members to mingle at the continental breakfast!

 Most hotels will offer a courtesy room block of a minimal amount of rooms at no charge to you.
 If you are having a large amount of out of town guests and need more than just a few rooms, you will probably have to sign a contract with a financial commitment.
 Remember, they will be taking these rooms out of their inventory, so they rely on the business you say you will bring.